AMPC0sta/LEOFrameworkRep/README.md

 Orbits Visualizer  --> Folder with the orbits visualizer developments startVisualizer.py        -- Starter visualizerParameters.py   -- Object definition to hold/manage parameters
+  coordinateSystem.py       -- Holds design, maths and visual for coordinate systems

 Images            --> Folder with the resultant images.